Programming for Big Data I

 Assignments

-The assignments will be most of the time in the course.
+The assignments will be most of your time in the course.

 Work on the assignments as you like, and come into the lab during your lab time to work and talk to us talk to us during the lab/consultation times about the assignments/course.